OUR AMAZING VOLUNTEERS

 Citizen Curators is open to over 18s and is a free work-based training programme which covers the basics of museum work, including collections, communities, research, interpretation and communication.

 Our enthusiastic group of knitters and crafters create fun additions to our exhibitions, including our flock of knitted carrier pigeons, and are always pleased to welcome new recruits.
 Needles, yarn and knitting patterns are supplied, as well as tea, coffee, biscuits and lively company.
 No experience needed.
-Meetings take place on the second and fourth Thursday of each month, from 3pm to 5pm in the Museum’s Wilshaw Building.
+Meetings will take place in the Museum’s Wilshaw Building – times and dates to be confirmed.